paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

 (3) The Secretary may exempt the procurement of contract services under the Fund from division C (except sections 3302, 3501(b), 3509, 3906, 4710, and 4711) of subtitle I of title 41, section 6101(b) to (d) of title 41, and other provisions of law as may be necessary to maintain the security and confidentiality of related criminal investigations.

-(4) The Secretary shall assure that any equitable sharing payment made to a State or local law enforcement agency pursuant to subsection (a)(1)(G) and any property transferred to a State or local law enforcement agency pursuant to subsection (h)—
+(4) The Secretary shall assure that any equitable sharing payment made to a State or local law enforcement agency pursuant to subsection (a)(1)(G) and any property transferred to a State or local law enforcement agency pursuant to subsection (g)—

   (A) has a value that bears a reasonable relationship to the degree of participation of the State or local agency in the law enforcement effort resulting in the forfeiture, taking into account the total value of all property forfeited and the total law enforcement effort with respect to the violation of law on which the forfeiture is based; and

   (B) will serve to encourage further cooperation between the recipient State or local agency and Federal law enforcement agencies.

-(5) Amounts transferred by the Attorney General pursuant to [section 524(c)(1) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section524/c/1&num=0&edition=prelim), or by the Postmaster General pursuant to [section 2003 of title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section2003&num=0&edition=prelim), and deposited into the Fund pursuant to subsection (d), shall be available for Federal law enforcement related purposes of the Department of the Treasury law enforcement organizations.
+(5) Amounts transferred by the Attorney General pursuant to [section 524(c)(1) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section524/c/1&num=0&edition=prelim), or by the Postmaster General pursuant to [section 2003 of title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section2003&num=0&edition=prelim), and deposited into the Fund pursuant to subsection (c), shall be available for Federal law enforcement related purposes of the Department of the Treasury law enforcement organizations.

-**(c) Funds Available to United States Coast Guard.—**

-(1) The Secretary shall make available to the United States Coast Guard, from funds appropriated under subsection (g)(2) in excess of $10,000,000 for a fiscal year, an amount equal to the net proceeds in the Fund derived from seizures by the Coast Guard.

-(2) Funds made available under this subsection may be used to—

-  (A) pay for equipment for any vessel, vehicle, or aircraft available for official use by the United States Coast Guard to enable the vessel, vehicle, or aircraft to assist in law enforcement functions;

-  (B) pay for equipment for any vessel, vehicle, equipment, or aircraft available for official use by a State or local law enforcement agency to enable the vessel, vehicle, or aircraft to assist in law enforcement functions if the vessel, vehicle, or aircraft will be used in joint law enforcement operations with the United States Coast Guard;

-  (C) pay for overtime salaries, travel, fuel, training, equipment, and other similar costs of State and local law enforcement officers that are incurred in joint law enforcement operations with the United States Coast Guard;

-  (D) pay for expenses incurred in bringing vessels into compliance with applicable environmental laws prior to disposal by sinking.

-**(d) Deposits and Credits.—**
+**(c) Deposits and Credits.—**

 (1) With respect to fiscal year 1993, there shall be deposited into or credited to the Fund—

   (A) all currency forfeited during fiscal year 1993, and all proceeds from forfeitures during fiscal year 1993, under any law enforced or administered by the United States Customs Service or the United States Coast Guard;

-  (B) all income from investments made under subsection (e); and
+  (B) all income from investments made under subsection (d); and

   (C) all amounts representing the equitable share of the United States Customs Service or the United States Coast Guard from the forfeiture of property under any Federal, State, local, or foreign law.

 (2) With respect to fiscal years beginning after fiscal year 1993, there shall be deposited into or credited to the Fund—

-  (A) all currency forfeited after fiscal year 1993, and all proceeds from forfeitures after fiscal year 1993, under any law (other than sections 7301 and 7302 of the Internal Revenue Code of 1986) enforced or administered by a Department of the Treasury law enforcement organization or the United States Coast Guard;
+  (A) all currency forfeited after fiscal year 1993, and all proceeds from forfeitures after fiscal year 1993, under any law (other than sections 7301 and 7302 of the Internal Revenue Code of 1986) enforced or administered by a Department of the Treasury law enforcement organization;

-  (B) all income from investments made under subsection (e); and
+  (B) all income from investments made under subsection (d); and

-  (C) all amounts representing the equitable share of a Department of the Treasury law enforcement organization or the United States Coast Guard from the forfeiture of property under any Federal, State, local, or foreign law.
+  (C) all amounts representing the equitable share of a Department of the Treasury law enforcement organization from the forfeiture of property under any Federal, State, local, or foreign law.

-**(e) Investments.—** Amounts in the Fund, and in any holding accounts associated with the Fund, which are not currently needed for the purposes of this section may be kept on deposit or invested in obligations of, or guaranteed by, the United States and all earnings on such investments shall be deposited in the Fund.
+**(d) Investments.—** Amounts in the Fund, and in any holding accounts associated with the Fund, which are not currently needed for the purposes of this section may be kept on deposit or invested in obligations of, or guaranteed by, the United States and all earnings on such investments shall be deposited in the Fund.

-**(f) Reports to Congress.—** The Secretary shall transmit to the Congress, not later than February 1 of each year—
+**(e) Reports to Congress.—** The Secretary shall transmit to the Congress, not later than February 1 of each year—

 (1) a report on—